Grandparents' Rights in Pennsylvania: Speak With a Montgomery County Family Law Lawyer

 Important Criteria to Follow

-A family law attorney at the Law Offices of Sheryl R. Rentz, PC can assist you if you want to petition for the right to remain involved in your grandchild's life.
+A Montgomery County, PA family law lawyer at the Law Offices of Sheryl R. Rentz, P.C. can assist you if you want to petition for the right to remain involved in your grandchild's life.
 We will put together a case for the family court judge that establishes your legal standing based on the following criteria:

 - The request is in the best interest of the child